ajt60gaibb/MatrixMultiplicationBetterExponent/README.md

 ## Licensing

-No license has been selected in this bundle.
-Before making the repository public, choose the desired code and manuscript licenses (for example, BSD-3-Clause or MIT for code and CC BY 4.0 for the paper).
+MIT for code and CC BY 4.0 for the paper.